neosaurrrus/blog-entries/61-news-accessibility.md

 - **Good:**  Allowing a screen reader to recongnise an ad, state that is an ad and move on.
 (The Mirror)
 - ***Hmmm... :** Make the screen reader reconcognise ad content as simply web content making it confusing what it is exactly (The Sun)
-- **Really Not Great:** Have sponsored content that makes no consessions to screen readers and makes them read out ID numbers and such (The Times)
+- **Really Not Great:** Have sponsored content that makes no consessions to screen readers and makes them read out ID numbers and such.
+(The Times)

 ## 8. A site can be experienced in different ways, screen reading tends to be where most issues lay.